Poetry for Inspiration and Wellbeing

 Taught by one of the longest-serving poetry editors of a major national literary journal in American history, this online course includes mini-lectures, videos, polls, Q&A, and written exercises and reflections, as well as peer review.
-You can learn at your own pace and within a comfortable time frame, typically 60 to 90 minutes a week for four weeks.
+We plan to offer a couple limited Zoom sessions during the course.
+You can learn at your own pace and within a comfortable time frame, typically 60 to 90 minutes a week for five weeks.
 William Carlos Williams once wrote that “it is difficult to get the news from poems, yet men die miserably every day for lack of what is found there.”
 And the Romantic Poet, Percy Bysshe Shelley, husband to Mary Shelley (Frankenstein), once wrote that “Poets are the unacknowledged legislators of the world.”
-Here’s your chance to be part of a global community of like-minded thinkers who want to learn more about how poetry can change the world, save the planet, inspire compassion and social justice, and how it can also be therapeutic, improving well-being.
+Here’s your chance to be part of a global community of like-minded thinkers who want to learn more about how poetry can change the world, save the planet, inspire compassion and social justice, and how it can also be therapeutic, improving emotional, spiritual, and even physical well-being.
+Some people pay thousands of dollars to attend a week-long writer’s workshop with an established author/editor.
+This class costs only $40 and lasts five weeks!

 Does this describe you?

 Do you sometimes wish you were a writer but you don’t know where to start?
 Do you think you have to earn a degree to be a writer?
 All it really takes to be a writer is a desire to write, imagination, time, and persistence.
 A writer is someone who writes.
-A poet is someone who sees the world differently from everyone else and who can put their vision into words.
+A poet is someone who sees the world differently from everyone else and who can express their vision in words and in original ways.

 We Invite You